Grawrb/ggmewebsite/README.md

     This README will document my development of a website to be used as a landing page for my development portfolio

 ## Development Plans
     I intend to develop this application from the ground up with concepts being learned through a Full Stack Coding Bootcamp.
 As more concepts are learned, more features and adjustments will be made.
-This README will will document all changes, additions, and deletions made to this ongoing project
+This README will document all changes, additions, and deletions made to this ongoing project

 ## Development Process
     -git repo established remotely 3/12/2024